03 Oct CEOs, Here’s Why Your Company is Going to Struggle With CX

 CX, as I am sure you have read, requires deeper systemic changes in technology, process, and people/team capabilities.
 This is true.
 But as a CX transformation expert, I can say your struggle is even more entrenched and problematic than that.

-Companies aren’t struggling with becoming more customer-centric because the concepts of empathy engineering and embedding new practices are too difficult (empathy engineering = a company’s systemic re-orientation toward the experiential views of the customer).
+So why are CEOs struggling with CX?
+Companies and their leaders aren’t struggling with becoming more customer-centric because the concepts of empathy engineering and embedding new practices are too difficult (empathy engineering = a company’s systemic re-orientation toward the experiential views of the customer).
 They are struggling with CX because the old methods of leadership and organizational design struggle to provide the foundation for change in the face of new emerging business models—and decision makers are having a hard time reacting to this—balancing age-old management instincts with the new machinery of socially-distributed demand, production and profit.

 Unfortunately, there are big systemic disconnects that keep many CEOs managing and producing things that;